netboxlabs/netbox-proxmox-automation/README.md

 The above will prompt you for a SSH password, the password that you would use for `sudo` commands, and finally your Ansible vault passphrase.

+More detailed examples are covered in the [Use Cases](#netbox-proxmox-ansible-use-cases) section of this document.

 ## What this implementation *is*

 `netbox-proxmox-ansible` is a client-based implementation where you define virtual machine configurations (in YAML) then create your *desired* virtual machine states in NetBox.
 Ansible then synchronizes your *desired* virtual machine states from NetBox to Proxmox by way of automation with Ansible.
 The same can also be done in reverse: Where Proxmox holds your initial virtual machine states -- that you want to "discover" in Proxmox then document/merge in/into NetBox.